ZyonixGaming/dna/README.md

 I've developed some tools for Horsey Game which I've been using extensively.
-Probably not without bugs, but they work for what they are supposed to do.
+Probably not without bugs, but they do what they are supposed to do.

 That said, gene editing is still largely a trial and error process.
 I don't know exactly what each gene does.
 Please refer to the wiki at https://horseygame.miraheze.org/wiki/Genome for the most up to date information on what's been discovered so far.